florza/contests-example/README.md

 # it2front

 A Vue.js front-end app as Proof of Concept for a new Ruby on Rails backend app.
-This project is clone of iturnier2frontend that has been set up from scratch with Vue CLI in order to get a up-to-date configuration with no unnecessary dependencies.
+This project is an adapted copy of iturnier2frontend that has been set up from scratch with Vue CLI in order to get a up-to-date configuration with no unnecessary dependencies.

 ## Open tasks
 - Set the number of seeds in draws